abdinasir1993/README-generator/README.md

 # README-generator

-Quickly and easily create a README file by using a command-line application to generate one
+Quickly and easily create a README file by using a command-line application to generate one.